aleph2c/miros/docs/_sources/quickstart.rst.txt

 .. note::

-  On implimentation (and sausage making):
+  On implementation (and sausage making):

-  I wrote some prototype code, to poke at the open weather city api prior to designing this system.
+  I wrote some prototype code, to poke at the open weather city API prior to designing this system.
 I used the python debugger to break right after receiving a message from their service.
 I compared what I was seeing with their documentation, then decided on what the payload data structures should look like.

-Here is the high level interface diagram of the ``Sprinkler``:
+Here is the high-level interface diagram of the ``Sprinkler``:

 .. image:: _static/sprinkler_details_medium.svg
     :target: _static/sprinkler_details_medium.pdf